Honda XR series: XR500 / XR500R

-XR 600R
+XR600R

-The XR 600R was used in Baja races.
-It was introduced in 1985, and was updated in 1988 when the original dual progressively opening carburetors were replaced with a larger single carburetor and the rear brake was updated to a disc.
+The XR600R was used in Baja races.
+It was introduced in 1985 to replace the XR500R, and was updated in 1988 when the original dual progressively opening carburetors were replaced with a larger single carburetor and the rear brake was updated to a disc.
 The 600 was updated again in 1992.
 The XR won many desert races in the hands of Johnny Campbell and GNCC races in the hands of Scott Summers.
-Its engine was very similar to the XR 400 and XR 250 engines, (though larger and heavier).
+Its engine architecture was very similar to the XR250R and later XR400R engines, (though of course larger and heavier).
 600's responded well to modification.
 A common modification was to bore the cylinder to 100mm thereby increasing displacement to 628cc.
 HRC produced a "Power Up" kit that included a billet 100mm piston, a revised primary gear ratio (identical to that used later in the XR650L) and a hotter camshaft.
 XR600R's so modified were used by the Honda race team in Baja, as well as by many other desert racers.
+XR600R's earned a reputation for being nigh indestructible, able to handle large amounts of abuse and rough treatment.